ghubcoder/PicoSleepRtc/README.md

 ```

 In the minicom terminal window you should see debug output and the led should blink on and off each minute.

+For more details, such as wiring instructions please see this [post](https://ghubcoder.github.io/posts/waking-the-pico-external-trigger/).